CarlaAstudillo/nicar-2023-intro-to-web-dev/02_CSS/README.md

 - [background-repeat](https://www.w3schools.com/cssref/pr_background-repeat.php): you can decide if the image should be repeated or not with "repeat", "repeat-x", "repeat-y", or "no-repeat".

-- [background-position](https://www.w3schools.com/cssref/pr_background-position.php): how you want the image to be positionned.
-The options are "left top", "left center", "left bottom", "right top", "right center", "right bottom", "center top", "center center", "center bottom".
+- [background-position](https://www.w3schools.com/cssref/pr_background-position.php): how you want the image to be positioned.
+The options are "left top", "left center", "left bottom", "right top", "right center", "right bottom", "center top", "center center", and "center bottom".

 Let's change our CSS file to add a grey color background to the body element and a picture of a cat as background to our div.
 You can download the image directly from this repository (./02_CSS/img/properties/cat.jpg).